<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/the-map-is-not-the-territory</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/the-map-is-not-the-territory</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/the-map-is-not-the-territory</guid>

 <description><![CDATA[<p>How do you navigate the pace of AI disruption?
 This mental model helps you decode AI hype, catch cartographer bias, and avoid being blinded by the past. </p>